saran-surya/code-book/3 Palindrome/question.md

 [aaaa, b, aaaal], [aa, aabaa, aal, etc.

-Since we want to minimize the length of the first palindromic substring using left to right processing, the correct way to split is [a, aaabaaa, al.
+Since we want to minimize the length of the first palindromic substring using left to right processing, the correct way to split is [a, aaabaaa, al].